 - To gain knowledge about the types of vibration and damping. - To understand dynamic response of SDOF and MDOF systems. - To design and introduce ductility into RC structural elements as per code provisions. - To study active and passive vibration control devices.

 After successful completion of this course, the students should be able to

-CO1: Understand the behaviour of earthquake and theory of vibration.
+CO1: Apply the basics of engineering seismology and theory of vibration for earthquake analysis.